the-events-calendar/the-events-calendar/dev/README.md

 	grunt watch

-Now lets run the watch task JUST on the theme css, because i'm only working there today.
+Now lets run the watch task JUST on the resource css, because i'm only working there today.
 (this is not necessary, watch is smart and only compiles what it needs to, this is just an example)

-	grunt watch:themecss
+	grunt watch:resourcecss

-So to review, `grunt` runs all, `grunt taskname` runs a task with all of its subtasks, and `grunt taskname:subtaskname` runs the specific subtask.
+So to review, `grunt` runs default, `grunt taskname` runs a task with all of its subtasks, and `grunt taskname:subtaskname` runs the specific subtask.

 Refer to the watch task in grunt_options/watch.js to understand how the structure and these commands relate.